Geutg/MMmultilayer/README.md

 #initializations - number of maximization runs.
 The final output is the average over results for each run.

-output - if 1, the code pirnts the model parameters for each one of the runs; if 0, it does not print any model parameters
+output - if 1, the code prints the model parameters for each one of the runs; if 0, it does not print any model parameters

 ## Train/Test datafile specifications: